Bolivia prison inmates protest at closure plan

 They said they should instead be helped to integrate back into society.

 Bolivia's prison service said shutting down San Pedro prison in La Paz would put an end to "cocaine trafficking and other abuses" carried out by prisoners.

-The decision follows allegations that a 12-year-old girl became pregnant inside the jail after being repeatedly raped by her imprisoned father and other men.'No proof'
+The decision follows allegations that a 12-year-old girl became pregnant inside the jail after being repeatedly raped by her imprisoned father and other men.

 But a spokesman for the prisoners, Ever Quilche, denied the rape and said the girl was "fine".

 "There is no proof that the girl was raped, mistreated or touched," he told the BBC.

 "We are waiting for medical tests so that we can deny the allegation."

 The girl, who ha been taken into care, was among several hundred children with no alternative but to live in the San Pedro jail while their relatives serve their sentences.

 The minors share living space with violent criminals including murderers, rapists, gang members and drug dealers.